 Since becoming a dad, I’ve been keen to get Baby L used to the water from an early age so that she can not only have fun in the pool, but also have more confidence than I did.
 The missus and I had taken the sprog swimming a few times at our local pool, but truth be told, we didn’t really know what we were doing or how best to introduce her to the water.
 Still, we gave it a go and the little one didn’t seem to mind too much in between the screams and cries.

-We were therefore over the moon when baby swimming experts Water Babies got in touch to see whether we wanted to review their baby swimming lessons.
-We’d heard great things about their classes and the quality of instruction on offer, so were chuffed to be booked onto Chapter 1 of the Water Babies journey at a nearby Holiday Inn at Hemel Hempstead.
+We were therefore chuffed when baby swimming experts Water Babies got in touch to see whether we wanted to review their baby swimming lessons.
+We’d heard great things about their classes and the quality of instruction on offer, so were happy to be booked onto Chapter 1 of the Water Babies journey at a nearby Holiday Inn at Hemel Hempstead.
 Below you’ll find my review of Baby L’s swimming lessons with Water Babies:

 At Water Babies your little one will be able to journey seamlessly from our baby programme, which they can join from birth.
 Little ones have a natural affinity with water, and they possess amazing natural reflexes in water; we work with these to develop your child’s confidence and skills in the pool.